FieryCod/holy-lambda/doc/1-02-getting-started.md

 ### Subsequent Edit-Deploy Cycles

-As you develop your Lambda code locally, you will repeat the following steps to run the changes locally and, if successful, push the changed to AWS:
+`holy-lambda` supports rapid development cycles.
+As you develop your Lambda code locally, you will repeat the following steps to test the changes locally and, if successful, push the changes to AWS:
 ```
 bb stack:invoke
 bb stack:pack